-INFLATION - Beginning in 2021, our operating results were impacted by geopolitical and other macroeconomic events, causing supply chain challenges and significantly increased commodity and wage inflation.
+INFLATION - In recent years, our operating results were impacted by geopolitical and other macroeconomic events, causing supply chain challenges and significantly increased commodity and wage inflation.
 While we have seen improvements in many of these areas, some of these factors continued to impact our operating results in fiscal 2025.
 The ongoing impact of these events could lead to further shifts in consumer behavior, wage inflation, staffing challenges, product and services cost inflation, disruptions in our supply chain and delays in opening and acquiring new restaurants.
 If these factors significantly impact our cash flow in the future, we may again implement mitigation actions such as suspension of dividends, increasing borrowings or modifying our operating strategies.
 Some of these measures may have an adverse impact on our business, including possible impairments of assets.

 PRINCIPLES OF CONSOLIDATION - The consolidated condensed financial statements include the accounts of Ark Restaurants Corp. and all of its wholly-owned subsidiaries, partnerships and other entities in which it has a controlling interest, collectively herein referred to as the "Company".
-Also included in the consolidated condensed financial statements are certain variable interest entities ("VIEs").
-All significant intercompany balances and transactions have been eliminated in consolidation.

 USE OF ESTIMATES - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities, at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Significant estimates are used for, but are not limited to: (i) projected cash flows related to asset impairments, including goodwill and intangibles, (ii) income tax valuation allowances for deferred tax assets, (iii) allowances for potential credit losses on receivables, (iv) assumptions regarding discount rates related to lease accounting, (v) the useful lives and recoverability of our long-lived assets, such as fixed assets and intangibles, (vi) fair values of financial instruments, (vii) share-based compensation, (viii) estimates made in connection with acquisition purchase price allocations, (ix) uncertain tax positions, and (x) determining when investment impairments are other-than-temporary.
 The Company's accounting estimates require the use of judgment as future events and the effect of these events cannot be predicted with certainty.
 The accounting estimates may change as new events occur, as more experience is acquired and as more information is obtained.
 The Company evaluates and updates assumptions and estimates on an ongoing basis and may use outside experts to assist in the Company's evaluation, as considered necessary.
 Because of the uncertainty in such estimates, actual results may differ from these estimates.
-The results of operations for the 13 weeks ended December 28, 2024 are not necessarily indicative of the results to be expected for any other interim period or for the year ending September 27, 2025.
+The results of operations for the 13 and 26 weeks ended March 29, 2025 are not necessarily indicative of the results to be expected for any other interim period or for the year ending September 27, 2025.